i-HamidZafar/GUI-Clock-Application/README.md

 # GUI-Clock-Application
-It is my university JAVA GUI project, attempting to mimic the app layout of my phone clock application byself.
+It is my university JAVA GUI project, attempting to mimic the app layout of my phone clock application by myself.

 The Clock App consists of the four generic modules like normal clock application:
 * Clock